rhaegar453/graphmailer/README.md

 ## Technologies Used

-I have used React for the front-end.
+I have used React and Semantic-UI for the front-end.
 Since this application involves fetching data from an api which included CPU, RAM and Total Utilization data, I created a function that could generate random data every second.
 The implementation of the same can be seen on the actions.js file.
 For sending emails, I created an Email Client using Express and SendGrid, which I hosted on heroku.
 I hooked up the Email Client API with the actions and whenever the TotalUtilization exceeeded 50% for straight 10 seconds, I used an action to trigger the email client to send an email to the end user.